zoracon/draft-hancock-verifier-txt/draft-hancock-verifier-txt.md

 --- abstract

-This document proposes a standard file format, `verifier.txt`, for digital identity verifiers to declare their identity, purpose for verification, data handling policies, and commitment to privacy-preserving practices.
-Inspired by robots.txt and security.txt, this file aims to provide transparency and establish a baseline of trust for individuals presenting digital credentials and for wallet applications or browsers mediating these interactions.
-The goal is to address concerns regarding verifier abuse, data retention, and unlinkability in the rapidly evolving digital identity landscape.
+This document proposes a standard file format, `verifier.txt`, for digital identity verifiers to declare themselves, purpose for verification, data handling policies, and commitment to privacy-preserving practices.
+Inspired by `robots.txt` and `security.txt`, this file aims to provide transparency and establish a baseline of trust for individuals presenting digital credentials and for wallet applications or browsers mediating these interactions.
+The goal is to address concerns regarding verifier abuse in the digital ID landscape.

 --- middle